 Just like The Hunger Games, Lord of the Flies was a great success—although we're not convinced that Suzanne Collins is going to follow in William Golding's steps by winning a Nobel Prize for Literature for "illuminat[ing] the human condition of the world today."
 (Love ya, Suze.)

-Lord of the Flies is an allegory (essentially a story with a moral), about…well, something.
+Lord of the Flies is an allegory (essentially a story with a moral), about…well, something—jump ahead to our Lord of the Flies summary if you can't wait.
 People can't seem to decide exactly what.
 It's either about the inherent evil of man, or psychological struggle, or religion, or human nature, or the author's feelings on war (Golding was in the Navy during WWII), or possibly all of the above.

 Just as Lord of the Flies wasn't the last kids-stuck-on-an-island story, it wasn't the first.
 Golding was responding to another novel, The Coral Island, written by R.M.
 Ballantyne in 1857.
 In The Coral Island, some white, European boys end up on an island and use Christianity to "conquer" the "heathen ways" of the Polynesian natives.

 Naturally, this was a huge success in Victorian England—but Golding wasn't so impressed.
 His Lord of the Flies, which uses many of the same character names that Ballantyne did, shows almost the opposite scenario: instead of the boys conquering the heathen wild, the heathen wild conquers the boys.

 Yep, it's about as creepy as it sounds.

 "Surely we've evolved past the days of gladiatorial combat and public executions," you say.